Skip to content

 Parents’ have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE up to and until three terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.

-Requests for withdrawal should be made in writing to the Assistant Principal Dawn Nicholson via nicholsond@ca.rklt.co.uk.
+Requests for withdrawal should be made in writing to the assistant principal Dawn Nicholson (nicholsondj@ca.rklt.co.uk).

 A copy of withdrawal requests will be placed in the student’s educational record.
 The request will be discussed with parents and appropriate action will be taken.